 Dean of the College

 The Dean of the College is the College’s chief student affairs officer and is responsible for all student services that support the academic mission of the College and enhance student life on campus.
-The departments and programs within the Dean of the College’s area ensure that the College admits and provides resources for high-achieving young women to take full advantage of the College’s offerings in support of their educational career.
+The departments and programs within the Campus Life and Student Experience division ensure that the College admits and provides resources for high-achieving young women to take full advantage of the College’s offerings in support of their educational career.
 The academic success and developmental growth of our students is of the utmost importance, and toward that end, the Dean of the College provides leadership for the student affairs area, coordinates the collaborative work necessary for a cohesive and coherent student experience, and works with other senior administrative colleagues to plan for the future of the College.

 Dean Leslie Grinage